What is Pre-Workout?

 L-Citrulline is used as a sports performance and cardiovascular health supplement.
 L-Citrulline supplementation results in reduced fatigue and improved endurance for both aerobic and anaerobic prolonged exercise.
 There is not enough evidence to support the claim that L-Citrulline supplementation improves power output during exercise, however the emerging research appears promising.

-To supplement L-citrulline to enhance sports performance, take 6,000 – 8,000 mg of citrulline malate about an hour before exercise.
+Supplement with L-citrulline to enhance sports performance, take 6,000 – 8,000 mg of citrulline malate about an hour before exercise.

 To supplement L-citrulline for circulatory health or to alleviate erectile dysfunction, take 1,000 mg of citrulline malate, three times a day with meals, for a total daily dose of 3,000 mg.
 L-citrulline does not need to be taken with meals.